nlesc-dirac/sagecal/Docs/source/tutorial.rst

    cd test/Calibration

-and download an initial, coarse, sky model from SkyView_ to calibrate our small observation sm.ms - provided with sagecal repo - of 3C196 on.
+and download an initial, coarse, sky model from SkyView_ to calibrate our small observation sm.ms - provided with sagecal repo - of 3C196.
 Enter "3C196" in the "Coordinates or Source" field and select "TGSS ADR1" from the "Radio: MHz:" window.
 Otherwise, use default values for donwloading the FITS image.
 For some reason SkyView will not provide a SIN projected image from TGSS, but you can get these by downloading from the `TGSS archive`_ directly.
 For now, a TAN projected image will suffice, because we only need the central source.

 .. _skyview: https://skyview.gsfc.nasa.gov/current/cgi/query.pl